EdD in Higher Education and Social Change

 Each student’s Graduation Review Board plays an important role in the evaluation of student progress toward the achievement of Program Learning Outcomes and their readiness to begin the final, Dissertation phase of their EdD program.

-Based on their review of the student’s completed coursework, the faculty conduct an oral exam to see if the student is ready to proceed to the Comprehensive Exam Phase, outlined in the two-unit course, EDD 693: Comprehensive Assessment of Student Learning and Plans for Dissertation and Beyond.
-To evaluate the student’s coursework and the student’s oral exam, they use the Rubric, below for the Qualifying Exam.
+Based on their review of the student’s completed coursework, the faculty conduct an oral review to see if the student is ready to proceed to the Comprehensive Exam Phase, outlined in the two-unit course, EDD 693: Comprehensive Assessment of Student Learning and Plans for Dissertation and Beyond.
+To evaluate the student’s coursework and the student’s oral review, they use the Rubric for the Qualifying Exam.

 If the student fails the Qualifying Exam, faculty will prepare a list of steps for further study and writing that the student needs to take, which must be completed within two months.
 If the student fails a second time, they will be placed on a tuition-free leave of absence, during which time they will still have faculty support.
 The student may request a third exam at any time, and if they pass the exam, they will be re-enrolled, without having to pay the re-enrollment fee, and will proceed to exam step #2, the Written Comprehensive Exam.